bluzphp/bluzman/README.md

 ### REST generator

-For create REST controller you must run the command in terminal:
+For create REST controller you should run the following command in the terminal:

 ```bash
 bluzman generate:rest model_name module_name